jijames/ProgrammingChallenges/README.md

 ### Contributing
 Do you have some programming challenges, or solutions in different languages that you would like to submit to the collection?
 We welcome them!
 Please use an existing challenge as a template, and submit a pull request with your updated challenge.
+See the (challenge template)[https://github.com/jijames/ProgrammingChallenges/blob/master/999-S-Template/README.md] to get started.